leotrieu/Code4Startup.Zero/README.md

 we can partly validate our idea and value proposition.
 With [Zero](https://code4startup.com/projects/zero-create-landing-page-mail-chimp-woofu-viral-marketing-strategies), you will learn

-* Learn how to Turn Traffic into Money on Landing Pages
-* Design A/B testing prototype to validate your idea
-* Build a simple Landing Page to capture emails signups
+* Build a typical Startup Landing Page to capture emails signups
+* Use Chrome Developer Tools to edit Bootstrap template easily
 * Make the page responsive for mobile, tablet & desktop
 * Embed MailChimp code for email marketing strategy
 * Apply basic SEO techniques